arbabalichohan/cloudmersive/README.md

 # Clone the app using the command
-git clone git@github.com:arbabalichohan/Github-Api.git
+`git clone git@github.com:arbabalichohan/cloudmersive.git`

 ## How to run the app
-Navigate in the directory git-api install the node modules npm install
+- Navigate in the directory git-api
+- Install the node modules
+`npm install`
-Run the app npm start
+- Run the app
+`npm start`